Expect fun in Bermuda

 Waiver/medical form, and pay, if they have not pre-paid.
 There is a 25 minute briefing, while underway to the reef.

-Latest Google image, without boat at reef.
+Latest Google image, with boat at reef.
 Divers are seated inside, out of the elements.

 We pick up our mooring ropes and position the boat bow into the wind, with the stern at our sandy diving area (8-12 foot depth).
 The trip is 3-4 hours depending on how many dives we have.
 In 2016 we had only 1 trip that had four dives, many trips had three dives, most trips only had two dives, and too many times we went out with only one dive.
 Each dive other than the one you are on adds about 40 minutes to the tour length.
 You and another, walk down the ladder till the water reaches your shoulders.

 Our attentive crew places the custom built Hartley diving helmet on your shoulders, and down we go.
 To equalize your ears, if wiggling your jaw is not sufficient, simply reach up in your helmet, hold your nose, and blow gently to clear your ears.
 Once on the bottom, whatever feelings of anxiety you had disappear as you realize: Yes!
 This is as easy as they said; I am doing this!
 No problem.
 Hey!
 This really is fun in Bermuda.